kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.md

 From the normalized confusion matrix, you will notice that there is a close agreement between each area classifier's predicted class label (i.e. image identity) and the true label.
 The image labels (1-118) is the same for each matrix.
 Next time around, I would like to make an interactive plot that let's you visualize which images an area classifier predicts well.

-[**Figure 2b - confusion matrix and mutual information per population size**]: /assets/blog/natural_image_identity/mutual_info.png "Confusion Matrix and Mutual information "
+![**Figure 2b - confusion matrix and mutual information per population size**]: /assets/blog/natural_image_identity/mutual_info.png "Confusion Matrix and Mutual information "

 ###Natural Image Identity Performance Accuracy Across Time
 The next question I asked was whether different visual areas might achieve higher accuracy at different times from the stimulus onset.
 I found three ways to approach this question.